ThKrypt/QualCoder/01-Introduction.md

 5) Install Python dependency modules using `pip`:

-You might already have the modules.
-You do not need to do this again if you update QualCoder to a newer version.
+(you might already have them, don't do this again if you just update QualCoder to a newer version)

 ```sh
 pip install pyqt5 lxml pillow six ebooklib ply chardet pdfminer.six openpyxl pydub SpeechRecognition
 ```

-6) Note step 6 is not essential on Mac, but may be useful of you are trying to import encrypted pdf text.
-Install system dependencies using Homebrew (aka `brew`)
+6) Install system dependencies using Homebrew (aka `brew`)

 6.1) Install `brew` if do not already have it (try typing `brew` and hit ENTER):